tmtxt/tmtxt.github.com/_posts/2014-03-19-install-and-create-basic-structure-for-nodejs-website.md

 and multi-page, and hybrid web applications.
 You can install Express with npm

 {% highlight console %}
-$ npm install -g express
+$ npm install -g express-generator
 {% endhighlight %}

 Next, use the newly installed express to generate basic site structure.
 Replace